-If you’re taking down targets in tiers Iron through Diamond, Rank Rating (RR) represents a visual way to track your progress.
+If you’re taking down targets in tiers Iron through Ascendant, Rank Rating (RR) represents a visual way to track your progress.
 Immortal and Radiant players still have RR, but it works a bit differently in those tiers—you can learn more about that here.

 To receive your rank in Act 2 or 3, you'll need to play 1 placement match.
 While your rank won't automatically drop at the beginning of each Act, it can drop if your placement match is a rough one.